justinGoogs/adopt-me-bio-generator/README.md

 The front end is plain HTML, CSS, and JavaScript with no framework.
 I wanted to understand every piece rather than lean on something that hides the details.

-The bio is written by Claude through Anthropic's API.
-Because an API key is a secret, and anything in front end code is visible to the public, the app does not call the API directly from the browser.
-It sends the form data to a small serverless function on Vercel, and that function holds the key and makes the call.
-The key lives in an environment variable on the server and never touches the browser or the code in the repo.
-Learning why that separation is necessary, and setting it up correctly, was one of the more useful things I took away from this.

 What I learned building it

 I came into this rebuilding my front end skills after being away from code for a while, so a good part of it was working muscles that had gone quiet.
 A few things stuck with me.